 Growing term cover is a great way to ensure that your life insurance cover keeps growing every year automatically.
 However, this type of cover is better if you are already married, have children and bought a house.

 Since you have already crossed these milestones in life, your term cover only needs to keep up with your income and lifestyle growth.
 However, if you are still early enough to cross these milestones, the term cover with life-stage increment option would be better.

 Life stages which mark a new chapter in your financial and social life demand increment in your term cover as well.
-Few term insurance providers, including Canara HSBC OBC Life, offer online term insurance plans with this option.
+Few term insurance providers, including Canara HSBC Oriental Bank of Commerce Life Insurance, offer online term insurance plans with this option.

-Canara’s iSelect Star term plan has the option for both automatic annual increment and life-stage based increment.
+iSelect Star Term Plan has the option for both automatic annual increment and life-stage based increment.
 In life-stage increment option, you can request the insurer to increase your term cover under the existing policy.

-Thus, having a term plan like iSelect Star offers you more advantages when it comes to keeping your life cover at par with your HLV.
+Thus, having a term plan like iSelect Star Term Plan offers you more advantages when it comes to keeping your life cover at par with your HLV.